wnsparrow/ledger-app/README.md

 _Recommended: For the backend/frontend, I would recommend opening up Visual Studio Code (or another editor) and splitting the Terminal/Command Prmopt into two separate panes for the following steps._

 ### Start Backend
-Navigate to the root directory `backend` within the terminal of your editor.
+Navigate to the root directory `backend` within the terminal/command prompt inside your editor.
 Execute the command `python manage.py runserver`.
-You will notice in the terminal window some things running in the terminal/command prompt window, and you can navigate to the below urls to see the views we have created.
+You will notice some things running in the terminal/command prompt window and once finished, you can navigate to the below urls to see the views we have created.

-* http://127.0.0.1:8000/api/policies/ - Endpoint displaying all of the auto policies from the csv.
+* `http://127.0.0.1:8000/api/policies/` - Endpoint displaying all of the auto policies from the csv.
 It is currently paginated and only returning 100 records at a time due to performance reasons.
-* http://127.0.0.1:8000/ - Aggregated view (sum) of the total claims found across all of the policies.
+* `http://127.0.0.1:8000/` - Aggregated view (sum) of the total claims found across all of the policies.
-* http://127.0.0.1:8000/api/policies/?search=[marital_status] - Filters policies by marital status.
+* `http://127.0.0.1:8000/api/policies/?search=[marital_status]` - Filters policies by marital status.
 For example, if you want to see all policies that belong to married people, then you can change the term at the end to `?search=Married`.
 Currently, this is the only field that can be filtered on.

+Ensure that the backend is still running when you look to start the front end in the following step.

 ### Start Frontend
-Ensure that you have the front end running by leaving that first split terminal window untouched.

-Change directories into the frontend root directory.

-Run npm install to download the necessary dependinces specified in packages.json.
-This should give you everything you need to run front end.

-In that second terminal window, ensure you are still in that second terminal window and execute npm start.

-Now you should see the front end applicaiton and should be able to click across the different views to see the different funtionality.
+Navigate to the root directory `frontend` of the repository within a different terminal/command prompt inside your editor.
+To grab the necessary dependencies listed in the _packages.json_, execute

+`npm install`

+After that command has finished running, execute `npm start`.
+This will start the development server and will dispay the application at `http://localhost:3000/`.
+Navigate across the different views within the navigation bar to see the views/functionality associated with the application.

 Enjoy!